Europe needs strong software research! Check the manifesto and support by signing!

 At home, we were part of the Centre of Excellence in Computer Science (EXCS), which was one of the seven Estonian CoEs 2008-2015, and then Excellence in IT in Estonia (EXCITE), one of the nine Estonian CoEs 2016-2023.
 We ran the Coinduction project of the Estonian ICT research programme 2013-2015.
 Until the end of 2022, we benefited from the Estonian IT Academy research measure (2018-2023), the software trustworthiness theme.

-We are active supporters of the annual EWSCS international winter schools in TCS and the annual Estonian-Latvian CS Theory Days.
-The latest editions before Covid were the Theory Days in Pärnu (2019) and EWSCS 2020.
+We are active supporters of the annual EWSCS international winter schools in TCS and the (more or less) annual Estonian-Latvian CS Theory Days.
+The most recent editions were the Theory Days at Randivälja and EWSCS 2024.
+Coming up now is EWSCS 2025.

 We teach courses on programming languages, verification, algorithms and data structures and mathematics for computer science: